miltontom/up/README.md

 ```
 __NOTE:__ The path to the `up.ps1` you saved should be mentioned.

-Save the file and `Exit` from powershell or from the current session execute,
+Save the file, `Exit` from powershell and reopen it to use the script, or from the current session execute,
 ```powershell
 . $PROFILE
 ```